Big-Life-Lab/PHES-ODM-sharing/README.md

 ### 5. Selecting the Values to Filter for Sharing

 The final step involves inputting the values of the selected entities to filter on.
 This step uses the `filterValue` column, in combination with the other columns in the `sharing.csv` table.
-Generally speaking, the `filterValue` column's values depend on the data type (boolean, numeric etc. - defined in the `parts` table column `dataType`) and the statistical type (continuous or categorical - defined in the `parts` table column `aggregationScale`) of the variable.
+Generally speaking, the `filterValue` column's values depend on the data type (boolean, numeric etc. - defined in the `parts` table column `dataType`) and the statistical type (continuous or categorical - defined in the `parts` table column `aggregationScale`) of the tables' headers.
 The filtering using the license field is a specific case with the categorical type, explored below.

 #### General approach - defined Values

-For the statistical type:
+This applies to the `filterValue` field, as well as the `valid_period`, `firstReleased`, and `lastUpdated` fields in the sharing csv.

 -   **Continuous Type**: For continuous entities, the `filterValue` column can either specify an interval with a lower and upper limit, a specific value, or a combination of the two.
 We use the mathematical notation to define an [interval](https://en.wikipedia.org/wiki/Interval_(mathematics)).
 Examples are: